Search: 392 results

 And Jehoshaphat his son reigned in his stead and was mightier than Israel.

-And his heart was courageous in the ways of Yahweh.
-Moreover, he removed the high places and the Asherahs from Judah.
+And his heart was encouraged, in the ways of Yahweh, - and he, yet further, took away the high places and the Sacred Stems, out of Judah.

 Verse ConceptsDesires For HolinessHigh PlacesLoyaltyShrinesRenewed Heart

-And they taught in Judah, and the scroll of the law of Yahweh [was] with them when they went around in all the cities of Judah, and they taught the people.
+and they taught throughout Judah, and, with them, was the book of the law of Yahweh, - so they went round throughout all the cities of Judah, and taught the people.

 Verse ConceptsBook of the LawBible